Cooperation throws up various problems, for which morality, and a moral sense, are

 other to achieve a joint goal, including helping each other to fulfill their respective

 People who cooperate do better than loners (Alvard 2013).
 Humans need to collaborate

 in order to thrive and survive well, and consequently we face these two problems

 in social life: 1) finding good partners for cooperation: those who are skilled and

 diligent, and not lazy or dishonest, for example; 2) being chosen oneself for collaborative

-We need therefore: 1) to know others’ track record as cooperators; 2) to have a good
+We need therefore: 1) to know others’ track records as cooperators; 2) to have a

 Our image as a good or bad cooperator is called our reputation or cooperative identity.